GayathriDeviRV/Malicious-URL-Detector/README.md

 ## Usage
 ### Training and Evaluation:
-- Run url_classifier.py to train the model using the provided dataset.
+- Run url_classifier.ipynb to train the model using the provided dataset.
 - Evaluate model performance using metrics like accuracy, precision, recall, and F1-score.

 ### Deployment as Flask App: